- How long are Human Assurance Training certificates valid?

 Yes.
 Theses and projects (if they involve systematic data collection from humans)

 should go through Human Subjects review.
-Most of these project are minimal risk, however,
+Most of these projects are minimal risk,

 - I want to collect data from Fresno State students/staff/faculty/etc., but am not an employee or student at Fresno State.
 Do I need to go through Fresno State’s Human Subjects review?